jvde-github/AIS-catcher/README.md

 ```
 Message type 8 is region specific.
 If you encounter any messages in the wild that might be interesting for AIS-catcher to parse, please share in the Issue section and we can see if it is worthwhile to extend the JSON generator.

-**Note**: filtering for stdout can only be set on the command line and not in the JSON configuration file at this stage.
+**Note**: filtering for messages to screen can only be set on the command line and not in the JSON configuration file at this stage.
 UDP filtering is available in the JSON configuration file.

 ### Input from file and stdin